jgollhardt/frstack/README.md

 ## Implementation Notes

-* The guest is currently Fedora 22.
+* The guest is currently Fedora 23.
 The scripts assume the use of systemd - so this should work on other distros that also support systemd.
 * For consistency between environments a forgerock user is created ("fr" - because no one likes to type long names).
 Most services run under this account.
 * To set up ssh for the fr user (so you can You can ```ssh fr@opename.example.com```) Add your public ssh key to roles/create-fr-user/files.
 Edit roles/create-fr-user/tasks/main.yml to reflect the name of your pub key files

 ### Current Issues

 See https://github.com/ForgeRock/frstack/issues

+* haproxy needs to be setup to route to the OpenIDM end user UI

 ### TODO